marcinmachura/MeVsAi/Blog/8-LocalCodingAgent.md

 TL;DR: Install Visual Studio Code + Continue (plugin) and Ollama + llama3.1 model to get an offline coding assistant on your laptop (as long as it's reasonably modern).
 This makes it safe for use with medical, defense, and financial data.

+Update: it looks like latest (2025-11-18) GitHub Copilot supports local Ollama models as well.

 ## How?

 AI coding assistance might not do all the work for you, but it's an excellent tool.